Beyond $\rho^{2/3}$ Scaling: Microscopic Origins and Multimessengers of High-Density Nuclear Symmetry Energy: Multi-messengers of high-density nuclear symmetry energy from heavy-ion collisions

 The doubly strange $\Xi$ production has also been continuously studied over the last two decades, see, e.g., Refs. \cite{exp2003,exp2009,exp2015,urqmd2014,urqmd2016,buu2018,ko2002npa,ko2004npa,ko2004plb,chen2004plb,li2012prc}.
 It is produced mainly from collisions of two singly strange particles.
 Its fraction in the central participant region was found to be more than twice that of $K^{+}$ or $\Lambda+\Sigma^{0}$ \cite{casyong2021}.
 It may thus be more useful than singly strange hadrons in probing the EOS of dense matter \cite{casyong2021}.
 However, it has been recognized that its dependence on the SNM EOS is less known.
 Moreover, its elementary production cross sections are largely uncertain.
 To reduce these difficulties and see the relative effects of nuclear symmetry energy, a comparative study of the $\Xi^{-}/\Xi^{0}$ ratio in comparison with the isospin multiplet ratios of other particles, namely, the $n/p$, $\pi^{-}/\pi^{+}$, $K_{s}^{0}/K^{+}$, and $\Sigma^{-}/\Sigma^{+}$ ratios was carried out recently in Ref. \cite{Yong22} for $\sqrt{s_{NN}}$ = 3 GeV Au+Au reactions using the ART (A Relativistic Transport) model \cite{ART1,art2001}.
 The latter has been extensively used and continuously improved in several aspects \cite{ko2002npa,ko2004npa,ko2004plb,chen2004plb,li2012prc,deu2009} by the community.
 It is used as the hadronic afterburner in the publicly available AMPT (A Multiphase Transport) package \cite{AMPT2005} for simulating relativistic heavy-ion collisions from RHIC-BES to LHC energies, see Ref. \cite{Lin21-review} for a recent review.

-To investigate effects of high-density $E_{\mathrm{sym}}(\rho)$ on the $\Xi^{-}/\Xi^{0}$ ratio, the momentum dependent isoscalar and isovector single-nucleon mean-field potentials \cite{Das03} was adopted in Ref. \cite{Yong22}.
+To investigate the effects of high-density $E_{\mathrm{sym}}(\rho)$ on the $\Xi^{-}/\Xi^{0}$ ratio, the momentum-dependent isoscalar and isovector single-nucleon mean-field potentials \cite{Das03} were adopted in Ref. \cite{Yong22}.
 The mean-field potentials for strange baryons $\Lambda$, $\Sigma$, $\Xi$ were obtained by adopting the quark counting rule asserting that these strange baryons interact with other baryons only through their non-strange (2/3, 2/3, 1/3) constituents \cite{chung2001,mos74}.
 Moreover, the known decay branching ratios of different isospin multiplets of these strange baryons were used to determine the relationships between their mean-field potentials and those for neutrons and protons, respectively.
 More specifically, one has \cite{Yong22}

-In this study, the form of kaon potential was taken from Ref.~\cite{ligq97} while no mean-field potential was used for pions.
+In this study, the form of kaon potential was taken from Ref.~\cite{ligq97}.
+However, for pions, no nuclear mean-field except the Coulomb potentials were used.
 Besides the strangeness exchange reactions $\bar{K}$+$Y$ $\leftrightarrow$ $\pi$+$\Xi$ (Y = $\Lambda$ or $\Sigma$) that are already in the AMPT package, the isospin-averaged cross sections were used for simulating the $Y$+$Y$ $\leftrightarrow$ $N$+$\Xi$ reactions and $\Xi$ productions via the $Y$+$N$ $\rightarrow$ $N$+$\Xi$+$K$ processes \cite{urqmd2014,urqmd2016,buu2018,li2012prc}.